 After the Bath or Shower:

 - Don't rub your skin with the towel—just pat dry so your skin is still a little damp.

 - Immediately apply a lotion or cream from head to toe.
 (I prefer something with urea in it or Lubriderm.)

 - For feet, I prefer applying a layer of petroleum jelly and then putting on a pair of thick socks.

-- If I take a bathe before bed (which I prefer because it takes so long), I have a adult-size pair of footie pajamas I love to put on after applying all of my lotions and creams.
+- If I take a bath before bed (which I prefer because it takes so long), I have an adult-size pair of footie pajamas I love to put on after applying all of my lotions and creams.
 I don't care if the pajamas get ruined; it saves my bedding and it keeps all of my products on my skin!
 Another good alternative is wearing a pair of cotton leggings and a snug, long-sleeved shirt.

 - Try to stay out of cold weather as much as you possibly can.